hswolff/votey-uppy/README.md

   - Can change their username
   - Make sure their username change reflects in Item
 - [ ] Make description field take in Markdown and render as markdown
+- [ ] Let admins set status when creating a new item

 ### Milestone 5

 - [ ] Save the date of when an item moves status
   - Such that you can see when an item was submitted and when it was completed
+- [ ] Support export to json functionality
+- [ ] Maybe support priority order of items within a list